KevinKobori/ifood_interview/README.md

 <!-- - Home page not loading when the app opens at first time ⚠️⭕
     - maybe the solution:
         - Firebase.initializeApp(); ⚠️⭕
-        - await ⚠️⭕ --> FIXED BY YOURSELF
+        - await ⚠️⭕ --> FIXED BY ITSELF
 - packages deprecated ⛔
 - Facebook Login not working ⛔
 - FunctionsError fix: ⚠️✅